What Size Tissue Sample Is Needed For Testing?

 If There Is Little Sample Available, What Would Be Most Important To Test?

 Currently, because of the direct therapeutic implications, EGFR and ALK would be the priority.
 Discuss this with your healthcare provider.
 Make sure to ask your doctor about next-generation sequencing.

 What does “Treatment Resistance” refer to?

-A patient being treated with a targeted therapy drug can develop resistance to that drug after a period of time.
+A patient being treated with a targeted therapy lung cancer drug can develop resistance to that drug after a period of time.
 This means that the drug stops working because the tumor cells develop new mutations that effectively “outsmart” the drug, allowing the cells to grow.
 “Second and third generation treatments” are often available in clinical trials that overcome this drug resistance, and tumor cell growth can once again be contained.